Fiddle-N/python-first-project-setup/README.md

 * For certain Linux distributions (and definitely Ubuntu, the most popular flavour of desktop Linux), the system version of Python (which, as mentioned above, is not one you should use anyway) does not contain pip or venv.
 We will be using these tools in this article, so we will need a version of Python that has them installed.
+* If you are on Windows, sometimes you launch Python through the `python` command; sometimes through the `py` command.
+Installing through uv means you run through the `python` command, which matches with how macOS/Linux users would.

 Install astral's uv following the link here: https://docs.astral.sh/uv/getting-started/installation/ .
 You can either install it using a terminal command or by using your package manager of choice.